Computer Science

 Web Programming and Cybersecurity

 This course covers some fundamental networking concepts, web application development and web application security.
 Topics covered include: introduction to the Internet, World Wide Web and internet protocols, markup languages, client side scripting, server side scripting, database concepts, encryption/decryption, web application vulnerabilities and how to build secure web applications.
-Prerequisites: CSC 232 and either CSC 231 or CSC 233.
-Typically offered bi-annually.
+Prerequisites: Either CSC 231 or CSC 235.
+Typically offered annually.
 Not offered pass/fail.

 Distribution Area Prerequisites Credits